Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 ✅ A female money belt is light and doesn’t weigh you down

-✅ Some are waterproof, and keeping your papers dry is essential (though you can also wrap your valuables in a small plastic bag)
+✅ Some are waterproof, and keeping your papers dry is essential (though you can easily wrap your valuables in a small plastic bag)

 ✅ The RFID function on some belts helps prevent identity theft